Experienced Lawyer Serving Victims of Maritime Injuries in New Orleans and the Gulf Coast Region

 Maritime workers traditionally come in two forms: seamen and longshoremen, both of which work on or near the water.
-When a person is injured in a maritime-related accident, the type of compensation and the procedure for collecting compensation depends on which category they fall into.
+When an injury occurs in the maritime industry there are two different categories the case my fall into.
+The type of compensation and the procedure for collecting compensation depends on which category they fall into.

 Which Career Field Qualifies for Protections via the Jones Act?